Nunikid/dprCalc/README.md

+# What's this about

+Calculate the Damage Per Round of different character for the tabletop game D&D 5th edition.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.